На русском языке

 Raëlian cosmology

-Raelian cosmology is based on similar cosmological sights at the structure of the Universe.
+Raelian cosmology is based on similar cosmological sights at the structure of Universe.

 Theory in pop culture